 Is the core of my identity who I really want to be?
 Is it ….

 As we mature, hopefully in a way that makes us better, we change right?
 We hold on to many core values, but we learn and make adjustments in how we think.
 We change what we do.
-In many people, this includes letting go of what previously gave us our core identify.
+In many people, this includes letting go of what previously gave us our identity.
 We embrace new priorities and values.
 We may still enjoy our hobbies, possessions, and work, but we subordinate them to values of higher importance which become our new defining characteristics.
+At some point, we realize that who we are doesn’t change due to our circumstances.
+It is that which is true about us regardless of what other people say or do.
+It is that which is true regardless of whether we are enjoying prosperity or dealing with adversity.
+It is that which no one can take away from us or dictate to us.

 Article by Mike Hawkins, award-winning author of Activating Your Ambition: A Guide to Coaching the Best Out of Yourself and Others (www.ActivatingYourAmbition.com), author of the SCOPE of Leadership six-book series on coaching leaders to lead as coaches (www.ScopeOfLeadership.com), and president of Alpine Link Corp (www.AlpineLink.com), a boutique consulting firm specializing in leadership development and sales performance improvement.
 For other articles on reaching your peak potential, visit: www.alpinelink.com/blog